-Shockingly, Williams is not the typical offensive lineman usually pursued by general manager John Lynch and head coach Kyle Shanahan.
-Coming out of the University of Oklahoma, Williams was named to the first-team Big 12 twice and a unanimous All-American once.
+Williams is not the typical offensive lineman usually pursued by general manager John Lynch and head coach Kyle Shanahan.
+He is a fourth-overall draft choice from the University of Oklahoma.
+While at Oklahoma, Williams was named to the first-team Big 12 twice and a unanimous All-American once.

-There is no better tackle to replace Staley than Williams in terms of pedigree and background.
-Williams also brings knowledge of Shanahan’s offense with him, which should significantly ease his transition to the playbook.
+Williams’ knowledge of Shanahan’s offense should significantly ease his transition to the playbook.

 2013 Season: Week 13, 1st Quarter - 1st and 10 at the NY 17 (10:44)

 Shanahan’s zone runs attack every part of the formation, but he does utilize an outside zone more than anything.